 Warranty Information

 Emissions Warranty Information

-This engine may be certified to comply with exhaust emission and gaseous emission standards that are prescribed by the law at the time of manufacture.
+This engine may be certified to comply with exhaust emission standards and gaseous emission standards that are prescribed by the law at the time of manufacture.
 This engine may be covered by an Emissions Warranty.
-Consult your authorized Perkins dealer or distributor to determine if your engine is emissions certified and if your engine is subject to an Emissions Warranty.